We Deal in Lead A Weird West Gunslinger Adventure Game

 • Advantage on Morale saves

-Untrained companions only attack their bonded Gunslinger’s target and make a Morale check at 0 Grit.
+Untrained companions only attack their bonded Gunslinger’s target and make a standard Morale check at 0 Grit.

 Death #